WordPress SEO in 5 Minutes – What is On-page SEO?

 Technical optimisation is an important on-page SEO factor.
 A technically optimised site creates a good experience for human users as well as search engines.

-Search engines are always trying to provide the best user experience to its users.
+Search engines are always trying to provide the best user experience to their users.
 Almost all on-page SEO factors mentioned above are intended towards increasing user engagement and improving user experience.
-In addition to site speed and quality content, mobile-friendliness and responsive design are essential for good user engagement.

 Today’s Jargon Buster